Catherine Panton-Lewis: Early life and amateur career

+Professional career

-Panton turned professional in 1978, the same year that the Women's Professional Golf Association was founded as a division of the PGA of Great Britain and Ireland.
-In 1979 she participated in the first season of the Women's Professional Golf Association's tour (later the Ladies European Tour) and topped the tour's first Order of Merit.
+In 1978, Panton turned professional the same year that the Women's Professional Golf Association was founded (as a division of the PGA of Great Britain and Ireland).
+In 1979, she participated in the first season of the Women's Professional Golf Association's tour (later the Ladies European Tour) and topped the tour's first Order of Merit.
 She went on to win 14 tournaments on the tour, and also played on the LPGA Tour in the mid-1980s.

 She played her last full season on the LET in 1995, and has played in some events on the Legends Tour, including the inaugural Handa Cup in 2006.